 Reviews and Review Criteria

 All submissions to the Posters & Demos Track will be reviewed by at least three program committee members.
-Decisions about acceptance will be based on relevance to the Semantic Web, originality, potential significance, relevance, and clarity.
+Decisions about acceptance will be based on relevance to the Semantic Web, originality, potential significance, relevance, clarity, and potential for entertainment.
 The purpose of the track is to allow the presentation of preliminary results to the community, provided that originality and significance of the contribution are ensured.
 Authors submitting a demonstration are strongly encouraged to include in the paper a pointer to an online demo or video of the application to be presented.
-The absence of a pointer will affect the overall evaluation of the submission
+The absence of a pointer will affect the overall evaluation of the submission.

 All deadlines are 23:59 AoE (anywhere on Earth).